loco-3d/multicontact-locomotion-planning/README.md

 #### External configuration file for specific solvers:

-Some solvers called as external library by this package may require other configuration files, they are stored in specific folders (eg. timeOpt_configs for timeOpt solver).
+Some solvers called as external library by this package may require other configuration files, they are stored in specific folders (eg. momentumopt_configs for momentumopt solver).
 The file(s) used by this solvers are choosen inside the  mlp/demo_configs/DEMO_NAME.py configuration file (https://github.com/loco-3d/multicontact-locomotion-planning/blob/master/scripts/mlp/demo_configs/talos_circle.py#L1).

 ## Load motion from files: